A phase transition for the probability of being a maximum among random vectors with general iid coordinates: Introduction

 To the best of our knowledge, the only paper that includes asymptotic results as $n\to\infty$ and $k$ is determined as a function of $n$ is \cite{hwang2004phase}.
 In the last equation of Section 1.1 of \cite{hwang2004phase} there is a first order approximation of $p_{k,n}$.
-This approximation holds uniformly for all possible forms of variations of $k$ as a function of $n$ which tends to infinity.
+This approximation holds uniformly for all possible forms of variations of $k$ as a function of $n$, as $n \to \infty$.
 In particular, it yields existence of a non-trivial phase-transition at $k\approx\log(n)$ which is consistent with our findings.
 While \cite{hwang2004phase} refers only to a continuous $F$, the current results hold for a general $F$.

 The rest is organized as follows: Section \ref{sec: main result} contains a precise description of the model with a statement of the main result.
 In particular, the functional $\gamma$ of $F$ that determines the localization of the phase transition is presented (with the proof deferred to Section \ref{sec: proof}).
-Section \ref{sec: examples} is devoted to exploring the effect of the distribution $F$ on the probability $p_{k,n}$, with two important special cases: Section \ref{subsec: continuous distribution} is about the continuous case and includes a detailed discussion of the relation between the current results and the approximation which appears in \cite{hwang2004phase}.
+Section \ref{sec: examples} is devoted to exploring the effect of the distribution $F$ on the probability $p_{k,n}$, with two important special cases: Section \ref{subsec: continuous distribution} is about the continuous case and includes a detailed discussion of the relation between the current results and the approximation that appears in \cite{hwang2004phase}.
 Section \ref{subsec: bernoulli} is about a simple example in which the coordinates have a Bernoulli distribution.
-This example illustrates two things: \begin{enumerate} \item While $p_{k,n}$ is the same for every continuous $F$, it might have a different asymptotic behaviour for fixed $k$ as $n \to \infty$, once the continuity assumption is relaxed.
-Given these differences, it is a bit surprising that the phase-transition for $p_{k,n}$ is the same for all distribution functions up to the factor $\gamma$.
+This example illustrates two points: \begin{enumerate} \item While $p_{k,n}$ is the same for every continuous $F$, once the continuity assumption is relaxed changing the distribution $F$ can change drastically the first-order asymptotic behaviour of $p_{k,n}$ for fixed $k$ as $n \to \infty$.
+In contrast, when both $k,n \to \infty$, the phase-transition for $p_{k,n}$ is the same up to a multiplicative factor $\gamma$ for all distribution functions $F$.

 \item Even for a special case in which there is a simple exact combinatorial formula for $p_{k,n}$, it is unclear how to utilize this formula in order to derive the main result directly. \end{enumerate}